PDA-UR/Sketchable-Interaction/SI/docs/api_examples/api_examples.md

 Summary:

+* API Users **must** view the axis-aligned bounding box of a shape or contour of an *interactive region* as a container for QML components
 * API Users **must** conform to QML-Syntax
 * API Users **must** provide a function *updateData(data)* which takes exactly one argument
 * API Users **must** use the *updateData(data)*-function to update qml-file and styling at runtime